AlpYuktug/ToDoListApp/README.md

 How to install and run?

 The application is located on the GitHub platform.
 You can review source code, clone or download last apk.
-You can reach the project with  [this link.](https://github.com/AlpYuktug/ToDoListApp)
+You can reach the project guide with  [this link.](https://drive.google.com/open?id=1IHdoxO-uy4GLukzBBaulnqLh5AklXEsS)

 After installing the application on your phone, you do not need to take any action.
 You can register and use the application.
 Just check your internet connection.